javajosh/simpatico/kata/literate-markdown.md

 </head>

 [![Aperiodic tile with one tile](/img/aperiodic-tiling-one-shape.png =450x300)](https://arxiv.org/abs/2303.10798)
-# Markdown
+# Simpatico: Literate Markdown
 HTML will always be the primary authoring tool.
-However, it is difficult to write about code in HTML.
+But it is difficult to write *about* code in HTML.
+One needs to HTML escape the code, which makes the code unreadable and unmaintainable.
+We need a way to write about code in a way that is readable and maintainable.

-To that end I've added basic markdown support to the reflector:
+To that end I've added basic markdown support to the [reflector](/reflector.js).

-  - [x] Custom headers per markdown file
+  - [x] Custom headers per markdown file (support for <head> in markdown)
-  - [x] Code samples easy to author
-  - [x] Code samples execute
+  - [x] js code samples execute
-  - [x] Code samples render with syntax highlighting, esp for html, js, css, bash
+  - [x] js code samples render with syntax highlighting, esp for html, js, css
-  - [x] Raw html (esp inline svg) rendering correctly
+  - [ ] do the same for html, esp svg
-  - [ ] Raw html (esp inline svg) authoring
+  - [ ] correctly render on github

-## Showdown Library
+## Showdown.js Library
-Showdown is a seldom updated, single file 156kb javascript library that converts markdown strings into html strings.
+[Showdown.js](https://showdownjs.com/) is a seldom updated, single file 156kb javascript library that converts markdown strings into html strings.
 I've imported it manually, and modified slightly, and executes only server-side.
-I've had to learn a little bit about this library to write an extension that executes javascript code samples.
+I've had to learn a bit about this library to write an extension that executes javascript code samples.
 Note that this library is *only* included on the server side, and it's output is cached until the underlying markdown changes.
 (Efficient file-watching courtesy of [Chokidar](), a part of the excellent Brunch front-end build system).
 Most of the learning curve of the library is selecting options.
 The most common thing to change are the default imports inserted as a convenience before code samples.

 ## Highlight JS Library
 [Highlightjs](https://highlightjs.org/) is a (relatively) small 140kb javascript and css library that syntax highlights source code found in the DOM.